lalitsachan/lalitsachan.github.io/_posts/2020-07-07-Lets-Talk-Distributions-Part-1.md

 ## Exponential Distribution [Continuous]

 You know; the fear [ father of all the questions, doubts and drugs ] is not always about how many.
-Its about, more often than not , when the first/next would happen.
-As in the  first heart attack , the next kiss, [an odd couple indeed], the first  covid positive patient and ofcourse; for the dinosaurus, the next big meteor.
+It's about, more often than not , when the first/next would happen.
+As in the  first heart attack , the next kiss, [an odd couple indeed], the first  covid positive patient and of-course; for the dinosaurs, the next big meteor.

-Continuing with the example that we took above; what if the question that we want to answer is : `whats the probability that they will recieve their next order within 30 mins`
+Continuing with the example that we took above; what if the question that we want to answer is : `whats the probability that they will receive their next order within 30 mins`

-Of course the answer isnt that straight forward to come by.
+Of course the answer isn't that straight forward to come by.

 We know that, events are happening at the rate $\lambda$ per unit time.
 So, in $t$ time units ,  events will happen at the rate $\lambda t$